huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Bystander Effect.md

 **“Let someone help, not me.”** [@philpotWouldBeHelped2020]
 * [People are less likely to help someone in need when other people are present.](https://sketchplanations.com/the-bystander-effect)

-Poem: «Everybody Somebody Anybody and Nobody»
+Poem: _Everybody Somebody Anybody and Nobody_

 > This is a story about four people named _Everybody_, _Somebody_, _Anybody and Nobody_.
 >